This chapter tells you what you need to know in order to claim pensions and old age benefits in France.

-- If you have worked abroad (French and foreign people), more information is available on the pension insurance system's website.
+- If you have worked abroad, more information is available on the pension insurance system's website.

 - More information is available on the French administration's website.

-- More information is available on the ministry of solidarity and health's website.
+- More information is available on the State Secretariat for Pensions’s website.

 - Page of the Centre for European and international social security matters (Cleiss) dedicated to pensions in France.